jlparkI/benchmarking_xGPR/README.md

 involves fitting 8 different datasets using 8 different settings each, some of which are highly nonoptimal and therefore slow.
 Be prepared therefore for each experiment to take some time.

+Note that unlike feature construction, fitting using xGPR has a relatively small memory footprint and can be run easily on a GPU with 8 GB of RAM or less.

 ### Additional experiments